mstksg/advent-of-code-2019/reflections.md

 *O(log n)* indexing.  `Data.Sequence` is the better choice here because it's basically `IntMap` with the indices (0, 1, 2 ...) automatically given for us :)

+I usually use `Data.Sequence` instead of `Data.Vector` because it has a better story when you want to change the length (by adding or removing elements):
+`Data.Vector` is very bad, unless you have some sort of amortized abstraction.
+However, in this case we don't ever change the length, so `Data.Vector` is technically just as good here :)

 So parsing:

 ```haskell